ihower/rails-pycall-langchain/README.md

 # rails-pycall-langchain

-a Rails + Langchain example using pycall.rb
+a Rails + Langchain Chatroom example using pycall.rb

 ## Features